Vaunoise

 Vaunoise (/fr/) is a commune in the Orne department in north-western France.

 Geography

 Vaunoise along with the communes of Belforêt-en-Perche, Saint-Martin-du-Vieux-Bellême, Igé and Appenai-sous-Bellême is part of the Bois et coteaux calcaires sous Belleme a Natura 2000 conservation site.
 The site measures 105 hectares and is home to the European stag beetle and European ash.

+A stream, called the Ruisseau du plessis, flows through the commune.